narcisbcn/puppet-sandbox/README.md

 Usage
 =====

-Make sure you have a compatible Vagrant base box (if you don't have one already, it will download a 64-bit Ubuntu 12.04 box for you), and then you should be good to clone this repo and go:
+Make sure you have a compatible Vagrant base box, and then you should be good to clone this repo and go:

     $ vagrant box list
     precise64
     $ git clone git://github.com/narcisbcn/puppet-sandbox.git
     $ cd puppet-sandbox/

-If you want a CentOS base box to work from, I highly recommend the boxes published by Jan Vansteenkiste: http://packages.vstone.eu/vagrant-boxes/

 Initial Startup
 ---------------